Mews in the news...

 concerns, and would deliver tangible economic and social benefits to the local

-community.
 The application is therefore consistent with the overall objectives of the

 development plan and should be granted permission on appeal."